mmoneer71/qvik-challenge/README.md

 Features include:

-- CRUD operations for articles and channels
+- CRUD operations for articles and channels.
 - Store data including article info, channel info, article url and word count in a SQLite database.
 - Search articles with word count ranges (0-100), (100-500) and (0-501).